treefishuk/Nomoni/docs/_getting_started/part-five-security.md

 ## Step 5 : Add Module References

-Add the module references to the new master project
+Add the module references to the new presentation project

 ## Step 6 : Add Authorize Attribute